 Rotational Casting: Hollow Parts

 Solid resin castings become very heavy at scale.
-A B9 robot torso cast solid would be impractically heavy.
-Rotational (or slush) casting produces a hollow shell — strong enough for prop use, a fraction of the weight.
+A B9 robot torso cast solid would be impractically heavy. rotational casting produces a hollow shell — strong enough for prop use, a fraction of the weight.

 Technique